 This proposed budget does retain a multi-year commitment of \$44 billion for infrastructure, including transportation investments.
-As with recent years budgets, the focus remains on transitioning to zeroemissions vehicles, modernizing the state's transportation system, promoting energy innovation and reliability, expanding access to broadband, advancing housing goals, reducing wildfire risk, and drought resiliency and response.
+As with recent years budgets, the focus remains on transitioning to zero-emissions vehicles, modernizing the state's transportation system, promoting energy innovation and reliability, expanding access to broadband, advancing housing goals, reducing wildfire risk, and drought resiliency and response.
 Should the economy slip closer to a recession in the spring of 2023, it is likely that more reductions to programs, including transportation investments will occur.
 A full report of the proposed budget can be found here https://ebudget.ca.gov/budget/2023-24/#/BudgetSummary.
 EDCTC staff anticipates a much more detailed analysis of the budget proposal revise released in May.

 Listed below are a number of bills in the California Legislature EDCTC staff is tracking related to transportation policy and funding.
-Bills that have been proposed since the March 2 EDCTC meeting are highlighted in yellow.
 The status of each bill is also now included to help track progress in the legislature.